mrsrabs/mrsrabs/README.md

 - 👋 Hi, I’m @SrabonKhan0461.
 You can call me Srabon
 - 👀 I’m a beginner whos learning to code
 - :snake: I’m currently learning python
-- <3 I just know some basic stuff about python so im not vert efficient in it
+- <3 I just know some basic stuff about python so im not very efficient in it
 - 📫 My discord is Srab on#8530

 <!---